vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 &ast; The `GPIO Wemos pin` is the port which is used in the ESPHome yaml.

-If you place the sensor on top of the ESP mini, it fits perfect in the DIY box.
+If you place the sensor on top of the ESP mini, it fits perfectly in the DIY box.

 You need to drill a hole in the edge of the box so the USB power cable can go through it.
 ![perfect fit in case](images_co2/case_fit_co2_sensor.jpg)